auth0/docs/articles/best-practices/rules.md

 ## Size

-As a best practice we recommend that the total size of implementation for all enabled rules should not exceed 100 kB: the larger the size, the more latency is introduced due to the packaging and trasnport process employed by the Auth0 serverless web task platform, and this will have an impact on the the performance of your system.
+As a best practice we recommend that the total size of implementation for all enabled rules should not exceed 100 kB.
+The larger the size, the more latency is introduced due to the packaging and trasnport process employed by the Auth0 serverless web task platform, and this will have an impact on the the performance of your system.
 Note that the 100 kB limit does not include any [`npm`](https://www.npmjs.com/) modules that may be referenced as part of any [`require`](https://nodejs.org/api/modules.html#modules_require_id) statements.

 ## Order